CKs-Technology-News/PrivacyTools/README.md

 - [AltCensored](https://altcensored.com/) – An unbiased community catalog of 175995 limited state, removed, and self-censored YouTube videos across 9421 monitored channels, of which 2241 have been deleted and 1988 are being archived in case of deletion.
+- [Apollo](https://apolloapp.io/) – Free ad-free front-end for Reddit on iOS with lots of improvements over the official app.
 - [Cent](https://cent.co/) – Democratized social network built on Ethereum.
 - [Chttr](https://chttr.co/) – Politically unbiased, privacy respecting social network.
 - [dPlatform](https://www.dplatform.me/) – Decentralized Discussion Platform.
 The content you contribute is hosted on the nodes (miners) of the ArWeave network, current count is between 500 and 1000 geographically distributed nodes.